-Schools will only be open to children of key workers, vulnerable young people, and children with special needs or disabilities that are supported through an EHCP (Education, Health & Care Plan).
-Children and youth centres can also support the most vulnerable children.
+Children and youth centres can still support the most vulnerable children.
 However, not all may be able to attend these services.

 Additionally, Achieving for Children are working with commissioned services and the third sector to ensure that parents and carers will be able to fulfill their children and young people’s needs.

-Schools, relevant charities and AfC are planning to provide home-learning support for those who are unable to attend school, and plans are being made to maintain the short breaks provision.
+Schools, relevant charities and AfC are providing home-learning support for those who are unable to attend school, and plans are being made to maintain the short breaks provision.
 For updates on this and other local support visit Achieving for Children’s Local Offer website and sign up to their newsletter.

 You can also keep up to date with the Government's provision for vulnerable children by following THIS LINK.